kkaleidoskull/kkaleidoskull/README.md

 im a gregory (fnaf sb & tftpp) irl. im a semisharing yumeshipper. i ship myself with cc/evan afton. i am NOT a pdf file. genuinely stop calling me this, its extremely upsetting

-he/him and masc terms. xenogender hoarder. objectum romantic, platonic and familial. fictoromantic, platonic and familial. questioning others
+he/him and masc terms. xenogender hoarder. objectum romantic, platonic and familial. fictoromantic, platonic and familial. sex repulsed hypersexual. undisclosed para(s).  questioning others

 while i dont really have a dni, i want "freeshippers" and pro-harassment antis to stay away from me. i dont agree with radqueers but you can int as long as we dont talk about queercourse (and im not on your dni)